 i was able to successfully chance cubicle locations at my job without having to explain the real reason i wanted to move was because the person across from me was humming the melody to Suzanne Vega's "Tom's Diner" multiple times every goddamn day.

-― My homies buttthole surfers' record sounds like a f (Western® with Bacon Flavor), Thursday, 9 October 2025 15:17 (one week ago)
+― My homies buttthole surfers' record sounds like a f (Western® with Bacon Flavor), Thursday, 9 October 2025 15:17 (two months ago)

 haha... sorry and congratsmy dad has been whistling the riff from Call Me Al for as long as I can remember!